Local limit of the random degree constrained process: Introduction

-In this subsection we will define a \textbf{multi-type branching process (MTBP)}, which has the same law as the limit object $G^\infty_{\underline{p}}(\hat{t})$ from Theorem \ref{thm:local-limit1} (and thus Section~\ref{sec:additional:PWIT}).
-Before we determine how to generate the labels of the edges and the types of the vertices of generation~$(r+1)$ given the types of generation~$r$ (see \refD{def:mtbp}), we introduce the notion of phantom saturation times (which is at the heart of our~approach).
+In this subsection we will define a \textbf{multi-type branching process (MTBP)}, which has the same law as the limit object $G^\infty_{\underline{p}}(\hat{t})$ from Theorem~\ref{thm:local-limit1}.
+The types of our MTBP will be the phantom saturation times (cf.\ Definition~\ref{def:phantom-sat}).
+Our goal is to generate the labels of the edges and the types of vertices of generation~$(r+1)$ given the types of generation~$r$. \begin{notation} Let us introduce the notation

-\begin{definition}[Phantom saturation time] The \textbf{phantom saturation time} of vertex~$\i$ is the time when vertex~$\i$ saturates in the RDCP on the PWIT rooted at~$\i$ (i.e., we only look at vertex~$\i$ and its descendants when we define the phantom saturation time of~$\i$).
-We denote the phantom saturation time of vertex~$\i$ by $T_\i$. \end{definition}

-Note that the (real) saturation time of $\rt$ is equal to $T_\rt$, but the real saturation time of a non-root vertex of the PWIT might be strictly smaller than its phantom saturation time.
-We next study properties of the phantom saturation times of the RDCP on the PWIT. \begin{notation} Let us introduce the notation

 where $\lambda(t)$ is the solution of the initial value problem